wethod/learning-center-source/content/finance/index.md

 **Create more than one travel request for the same travel category:**

-{{< img-center src="/uploads/2020/10/09/supplier_list.png" >}}
+{{< img-center src="/uploads/2020/12/21/add_new_flight_request.gif" >}}

 1. Click button *New Request*.

-2. Insert project name.
-Job order will be automatically filled by the system.
+2. Open a travel category

-3. Insert the main destination for this travel.
+3. Hover on the name of the travel category

-4. If needed, write the purpose of the travel (i.e. meeting with the client).
+4. Click "+" to create a new travel request for the same travel catgory

-5. Insert details for one or more categories of travel between train, flight, car, accommodation and other.
+5. Insert details.

 6. Click *Save*.